 CEOs (and other C-suite executives) are often an overlooked link building asset.
-But think about it, they are people of high status in the organizations.
+Think about it ... they are people of high status in the organizations.
 They hold key strategic positions and are responsible for directing the company’s growth.

 Most likely, they hold insights many others would love to gain.

-And here’s the opportunity.
-Book them on podcast interviews.
-You can use services like X that will organize everything for you.
+And here’s the opportunity: book them on podcast interviews.
+You can even use services that will organize everything for you.
 Your CEO will only have to show up.

 But since most podcasts publish show notes, containing resources and interviewee bios, you can gain high-quality links this way (and raise the brand awareness in the process.)